juice49/LaravelMeasurementProtocol/readme.md

 ## Example

-Use it just like [Krizon's PHP client](https://github.com/krizon/php-ga-measurement-protocol), but without the need to:
+Use it just like [Krizon's PHP client](https://github.com/krizon/php-ga-measurement-protocol), but without the need to

 - Instantiate
 - Pass a `tid` (this is taken from `config.analytics.tid`)